iifl-logo

 Experienced top management

-The promoters, Mr. Chintan Valia is Commerce Graduate, Chartered Accountant from the Institute of Chartered Accountants of India (ICAI) and MBA from IIM Bangalore.
-Expertise in capital market, investment banking and FMCG industry with reach experience in NBFC and finance business.
+The promoter, Mr. Chintan Valia is Commerce Graduate, Chartered Accountant from the Institute of Chartered Accountants of India (ICAI) and MBA from IIM Bangalore, expertise in capital market, investment banking and FMCG industry with rich experience in NBFC and finance business.
 The top management team comprises qualified and experienced professionals, with a successful track record.
 The company believes that its managements entrepreneurial spirit, strong technical expertise, leadership skills, insight into the market and customer needs provide it with a competitive strength, which will help to implement its business strategies.

 Integrated financial services provider